-The Clery Act does not require confidential reporting of crimes.
-Although personally identifiable information is generally precluded from disclosure, such information may be released in an emergency situation.
-The Family Educational Rights and Privacy Act (FERPA), which protects student education information from disclosure, does not preclude our institution's compliance with the timely warning provision of the Clery Act.
-FERPA recognizes that information can, in case of an emergency, be released without consent when needed to protect the health and safety of others.
+The Family Educational Rights and Privacy Act (FERPA) and the Timely Warning Requirement can, in case of an emergency, be released without consent when needed to protect the health and safety of others.
 In addition, if institutions utilize information from the records of a campus law enforcement unit to issue a timely warning, FERPA is not implicated as those records are not protected by FERPA.